 Note: The builder had a family member who was the regional sales manager for a large West Coast lumber company.
 He was meticulous in choosing only the finest wood for construction.
 All plywood is marine grade Douglas Fir with NO voids or knot holes.
-Similarly, all lumber was Douglas fir chosen for its structural integrity.
+Similarly, all structural members are Douglas Fir, chosen for its strength.
 The interior is Mahogany.
+Exterior trim is teak.
 All cabinetry is spectacular.

 The decks are constructed with fiberglass overlay on a Douglas fir plywood substrate, which is supported by Douglas fir deck beams.